 Residential Keyless Entry Locks

 With technology continually changing and improving, it’s not surprising locks for your home are included in this wave.
 According to Grand View Research, by 2024 the demand for smart locks is projected to exceed 135 million units.
 Here in Burlington, MA, many of our homeowners have already updated from their traditional locksets to keyless entry locks.
 And why not?
 These types of locks typically offer higher levels of convenience and security.
-Here at Action Lock & Key, Inc., our professional locksmiths are installing more and more of them on a regular basis.
+Here at Action Lock and Key, our professional locksmiths are installing more and more of them on a regular basis.

 What Are Keyless Entry Locks?

 Keyless entry locks are locks you can open without a key––the key being replaced by technology for entry.
 This technology exists for both doorknob/handle locks and deadbolts.
 In addition to having choices between brand names, styles, and finishes, you need to decide which type of technology is best suited for you and your home.